shvuzik/engine-V-simulator/README.md

 * runs Dhrystone
 * runs Zephyr Hello World

-machine interrupt not implemented.
-Binary files are loaded to address 0, console UART is byte write to address 0xC000 (C as in Console)
+machine timer interrupt not implemented

+Binary files are loaded to address 0

+console UART is byte write to address 0xC000 (C as in Console)